Cookbook

 Insert images with HTML

 The embedHTML method transforms HTML and CSS to DOCX, preserving contents and format.
-One of the most widely used tags of the method is img, which allows to place images on documents. phpdocx by default needs the attribute src (the one that specifies the route to the image) to be a direct access to an image with JPG, PNG, GIF or SVG extension.
+One of the most widely used tags of the method is img, which allows to place images on documents. phpdocx by default needs the attribute src (the one that specifies the route to the image) to be a direct access to an image with JPG/JPEG, PNG, GIF, WEBP or SVG extension.

 Note